Mechanical basis and topological routes to cell elimination: Introduction

-In this Letter, we explore three-dimensional collective cell migration in cellular monolayers.
-Based on large scale simulations, we examine (i) the underlying mechanisms responsible for live cell extrusion, including any correlations with $\pm 1/2$ topological defects and five-fold disclinations, and (ii) the interplay of cell-cell and cell-substrate adhesion with extrusion events in cellular systems.
-We find a lower likelihood of an extrusion event occurring as cell-substrate adhesion increases.
-Furthermore, we link the extrusion events to both half-integer topological defects and five-fold disclinations with the likelihood of an extrusion event associated with each altered by the relative cell-cell interactions.
-Lastly, by mapping the mechanical stress field across the entire monolayer, we identify localized stress concentration as the unifying factor that governs various mechanical routes to live cell extrusion.
+In this article, we explore three-dimensional collective cell migration in cellular monolayers.
+Based on large scale simulations, we examine (i) the underlying mechanisms responsible for cell extrusion, including any correlations with $\pm 1/2$ topological defects and five-fold disclinations, and (ii) the interplay of cell-cell and cell-substrate adhesion with extrusion events in cellular systems.
+Moreover, by mapping the full three-dimensional mechanical stress field across the entire monolayer, we identify localized stress concentration as the unifying factor that governs distinct topological routes to cell extrusion.